exoticorn/microw8/examples/rust/readme.txt

 They are meant to be used for heap allocations and stack for any values that are not simple scalars (i32, f32, etc.).
-Since our code doesn't actually use any of that, we can just delete them in a text editor and assemble the code again with wat2wasm.
+Since our code doesn't actually use any of that, the globals are only referenced by the exports and we can remove them using 'uw8 filter-exports' (preferably before running wasm-opt) which removes all exports except those used by the MicroW8 platform.

 This gives us a 216 byte wasm file.
 Running this through uw8 pack brings us to the final size of 119 bytes.